rfk/tnetstring/README.rst

 Simple enough?
 This module gives you the following functions:

-    :dump:    dump an object as a tnetstring to a file
     :dumps:   dump an object as a tnetstring to a string
-    :load:    load a tnetstring-encoded object from a file
     :loads:   load a tnetstring-encoded object from a string
     :pop:     pop a tnetstring-encoded object from the front of a string

+When I get around to it, I will also add the following:

+    :dump:    dump an object as a tnetstring to a file
+    :load:    load a tnetstring-encoded object from a file

-Note that since parsing a tnetstring requires reading all the data into memory at once, there's no efficiency gain from using the file-based versions of these functions; they're there only for API compatability with other serialization modules e.g. pickle and json.
+Note that since parsing a tnetstring requires reading all the data into memory at once, there's no efficiency gain from using the file-based versions of these functions; I'm only planning to add them for API compatability with other serialization modules e.g. pickle and json.